How to Plan the Best Trip to Waitomo

 - Fish for rainbow and brown trout with Waitomo Boutique Lodge.

-For elaboration on each experience and more, see the 9 Luxury Activities in Waitomo.
+For elaboration on each experience and more, see the 9 Best Luxury Experiences in Waitomo.

 Luxury Stays in Waitomo

 There are ways to explore Waitomo’s subterranean landscape for all ages, from Ruakuri Cave suitable for strollers to the gentle boat trips drifting underneath the glowworms.
 The nearby kiwi house and native bird park is a must for families, while those looking for some Middle-earth magic will find it in the nearby farms of Piopio.
 As for accommodation, there’s plenty in Waitomo to satisfy most tastes, needs and budgets.
 Find out more in The Guide to Waitomo for Families.

 - Do a walking tour through Waitomo’s limestone and glowworm caves (on Viator or Tripadvisor)